matthewmoscou/Emo/README.md

 ## Hybrid (Illumina and Nanopore) assembly of *Ecdeiocolea monostachya*
 ### *De novo* assembly using MaSuRCA
 [MaSuRCA](https://github.com/alekseyzimin/masurca) (Maryland Super Read Cabog Assembler) assembler combines the benefits of deBruijn graph and Overlap-Layout-Consensus assembly approaches.
 It uses Illumina and either Oxford Nanopore or PacBio sequencing data to assemble a genome.
 Use of the assembler requires either the use of an existing server or setting one up (which we did here using Amazon AWS, see information below).
-After compilation, the next major step is setting up the configuratin file [s3://hordeum/temp/masurca_contig.txt](data/masurca_contig.txt).
+After compilation, the next major step is setting up the configuration file [masurca_contig.txt](data/masurca_contig.txt).

 ```bash
 ~/genome/src/MaSuRCA-3.3.0/bin/masurca masurca_contig.txt